HannahConnolly/piMTA/README.md

 # MTA API
-Heads up display for your local train station designed for terminal display or e-paper hat running on raspberry pi.
+Heads-up display for your local train station designed for terminal display or an e-paper hat running on a Raspberry Pi.
+This script continuously fetches and prints real-time arrival data from GTFS-RT (General Transit Feed Specification - Realtime) feeds.
+It retrieves data from multiple sources, formats it, and outputs it to the terminal every minute.

 ## Application setup